State Library Policies

 During open hours, the library is a public workspace and destination for visitors.
 The Law Library is not available to reserve for private events.
 Requests to access the Law Library after hours will not be granted.

 This policy applies to the Forrest Spaulding Conference Room #310 in the Miller Building.

 The primary purpose of the State Library meeting room is the facilitation of library-related activities and activities of other building occupants.
 When the room is not being used for these purposes, it will be available to other users on a first come, first served basis.

 Availability of the room will be determined by State Library staff.
 The State Library reserves the right to cancel reservations when circumstances warrant; cancellations will not be made without prior notification.

 Meeting room is available during library hours: Monday through Friday, 8:00 a.m. until 4:30 p.m., except state holidays.

 Requests for the use of a meeting room must be submitted to the State Library scheduler by filling out the online reservation request form.

 Meeting room use intended for one-time events or for brief series of meetings.
 Users may request a maximum of three separate events at any one time, and a maximum of five consecutive days in any one month.
 The meeting rooms are not intended for long-term training or semester-long classes.

-- The user may move and rearrange the tables and chairs but furniture must be returned to its original position.
+- Users may not move or rearrange the tables and chairs.
 Post-it notes and self-adhesive flip chart paper may be attached to the walls, other types of adhesive are not allowed.
 The user is responsible for leaving the meeting room in good order, and is financially responsible for any damage to or loss of library property.